 You cannot serve a section 21 notice to have an expiry date that is the same as the end date of the fixed-term tenancy.
-For example if the fixed-term tenancy ends on 4 July, the expiry date on the Section 21 notice cannot also be the 4 July.
+For example, if the fixed-term tenancy ends on 4 July, the expiry date on the Section 21 notice cannot also be 4 July.

 You can only serve the eviction notice once four months have elapsed, using a Section 21 notice.

 Section 21 notices must normally provide at least two months' notice to the tenant.
 However, please note that this has changed under the Coronavirus Act 2020.